BarBaar44/EasyEDA/README.md

 EaseEDA file for the DBE hardware design.

-See the FreeCAD directoty for the enclosure
+See the FreeCAD project for the enclosure

-See the ESPHomme directory for the ESPHome config files
+See the ESPHomme project for the ESPHome config files